Forres Academy - New School Build

 Consultation on any changes to Common Good land as a consequence of the New Forres Academy project will be undertaken in accordance with Part 8 of the Community Empowerment (Scotland) Act 2015.
 Details of this can be found at the Scottish Government website.

-Consultation in relation to the use of the Common Good land at Roysvale Park commenced on 18th September 2024 and will run until 12th November with a public drop in session to be held at Forres Academy on 21 October between 4pm-7pm.
-Full consultation information and how to respond can be found here
+Consultation in relation to the use of the Common Good land at Roysvale Park commenced on 18th September 2024 and ran until 12th November with a public drop in session held at Forres Academy on 21 October between 4pm-7pm.
+Full consultation information and how to respond can be found here.

 The time risks associated with both site options are detailed in the 22 May 24 report to Council.